protiumx/blog/content/posts/template-go-service/index.md

 hello:
   @echo $(name)
 ```
 To pass the argument you would call it like `make hello name=dev`.
-This can become tedious when passing args to the inner command.
+This can become tedious when passing multiple args to the inner command.
-A simple hack to allow cli args is to filter out those `args` from the targets and also avoid errors for
+A simple hack to allow cli args is to filter out those `args` from the make `goals` and also avoid errors when
-targets that are not found:
+targets are not found:
 ```make
 # Filter out make goals from CLI args
 args = $(filter-out $@,$(MAKECMDGOALS))